 Project submission rubric

-When submitting an SSP Project idea, you will be asked to demonstrate how your project aligns with each selection criteria.
+When submitting a project idea, you will be asked to demonstrate how your project aligns with each selection criteria.
 The SSP Project Submission Rubric (PDF, 129 KB) is designed to help you address each criteria and may be used as a self-review tool when preparing your project submission.